“Why the Heck Do I Need a Will?”

 - Do any of your beneficiaries have special needs?
 If you have a disabled child or someone who is elderly or with special needs, that beneficiary may need to qualify for public benefits in order to maintain their standard of living.
 If a person who is receiving public benefits receives an inheritance directly, the public benefits will cease, and the person will have to exhaust their inheritance to pay for the care that public benefits would otherwise have provided for.
 Once the inheritance is exhausted, the person must then reapply for benefits.
 This can be a traumatic and expensive process.
 Instead, you should consider leaving assets in a purely discretionary Special Needs Trust for the person, drafted in such a way that it does not interfere with the person’s ability to receive public benefits.
 By using this approach, the trust becomes a security blanket for the beneficiary, not a burden.
 You can read more about protecting a special needs trust by reading our dedicated web page on special needs trust here.

 READ ABOUT THIS REAL LIFE STORY OF A PERSON WHO FAILED TO PLAN HIS ESTATE . .
 AND DIED SUDDENLY.

-I tell clients about a middle aged wife and mother that came in to see me years ago.
+I tell clients about a middle-aged wife and mother who came in to see me years ago.
 Her husband of 25 years had died, early, young and unexpected.
 He was scheduled to sign his estate planning documents the week after he died.

 He was worth a lot of money.
 But he died before he signed a single document.